WHYAMERICASUCKS.COM

 Transportation, healthcare procurement, utility regulation, corrections, and development authorities are where a governor file is most likely to become state-specific rather than generic.

-This file gets hot when donors, utilities, development recipients, or repeat consultants start surfacing across contracts, appointments, and oversight findings together.
+Escalation starts when donors, utilities, development recipients, or repeat consultants start surfacing across contracts, appointments, and oversight findings together.

 More Stories